What does the day in the life of an exercise, sport and nutrition student look like?

 What are the most valuable skills you've learned as part of your degree?

 Laura: I think one of the main things would probably be advocacy, especially in a health degree such as exercise nutrition.
 Being able to bring whatever we learned in the classroom out into the public, and with whoever we're dealing with on a daily basis and really promoting those healthy lifestyles to people.
-I think all the lecturers have been really good with that in exercise nutrition degree.
+I think all the lecturers have been really good with that in the exercise nutrition degree.

 What makes a good student, and are they the same things that employees value?